When to replace storm damage repair

 How do I know if my roof needs to be replaced after a storm?

-Look for visible signs of damage like missing, cracked, or curled shingles, as well as any leaks or water stains inside your home.
-If you're unsure, have a professional roofing contractor inspect your roof.
+Look for signs of damage like missing or cracked shingles, leaks in the attic, or visible structural issues.
+It's best to have a professional roofing contractor inspect your roof after any major storm.

 Connect with certified professionals in your area